 The best upcoming PS4 Games and release dates

 Then, 2018 is set to bring a whole host of excellent exclusives to Sony’s flagship, too.
 Detroit: Become Human is the latest project from Quantic Dream, taking inspiration from the likes of Blade Runner to form its own interactive drama filled with humanoid robots and scary moral dilemmas.
-We’ve also got Days Gone and The Last of Us Part 2 to look forward to from Sony’s first-party studios.
+With E3 2018 right around the corner, we’ve also got Days Gone and The Last of Us Part 2 to look forward to from Sony’s first-party studios.
+Oh, and Spider-Man!

 Kojima Productions is working on Death Stranding, a bizarre-looking title starring The Walking Dead’s Norman Reedus and Hannibal’s Mads Mikkelsen.